nicho2/mcp-server-echart/README.md

 - **Modern page layout**: Generated chart pages feature a clean, modern design.
 - **Docker support**: Includes a `Dockerfile` for building lightweight, portable Docker images.
 - **Flexible configuration**: Configure the service with environment variables or a `.env` file to fit different environments.
+- **REST API access**: Trigger chart generation with a POST request and explore the contract through an integrated Swagger UI.

 ---